eclipse-hawkbit/hawkbit/docs/content/apis/dmf_api.md

 The following chapter describes the message body, header and properties.

-Note: the DMF protocol was intended to be compatible for other use cases by design.
+Note: the DMF protocol was intended to be compatible to other use cases by design.
 As a result, DMF uses the term **thing** and not **target** but they are actually synonyms in this case.

 ## Messages sent to hawkBit